 - Avoid distractions.

 - Know your route.
 Put the address into your GPS before you leave your driveway.
 Bring a map just in case your GPS device loses its connection.

 Contact an Attorney If You Are Injured in a Crash

 Despite your best efforts to stay safe on the road, you may still get injured in an accident.
 If you are injured, it is important that you seek medical attention to be treated for your injuries.

-Your next step should be to contact an experienced personal injury lawyer in Macon for assistance with your legal claim.
+Your next step should be to contact an experienced Macon personal injury lawyer for assistance with your legal claim.
 We can discuss your options for recovery during a free legal review of your claim.
 We charge nothing for the initial consultation and only get paid if we help you to successfully recover compensation for your claim.